 Perhaps the driving force was a call to address the corruption within the priesthood and hierarchy of the Church.
 Protestants also attacked several key Catholic believes including: The doctrines surrounding Peter as first Pope and the unbroken line to the current Pope, the doctrines concerning Mary and the practice of venerating her, and the doctrine of communion, particularly the belief that the bread and wine physically becomes the blood and body of Christ.

-In this work, Murillo reinforces the veneration of Mary, and elevates the idea of sacred poverty.
+In Murillo’s Adoration of the Shepherds, Murillo reinforces the veneration of Mary, and elevates the idea of sacred poverty.
 Sacred poverty was a concept that developed in response to the charges of priests living extravagantly.
 Emphasizing the humble nature of Christ birth, and common people who surrounded him during his life, highlighted the idea that God values simple, pious living over riches and grandeur.

 The people who walk in darkness will see a great light

 Imagination is a powerful tool of both art and religion.
 In Murillo’s works we see a master combine the two to give us a powerful painting of the Incarnation.
-There are 7 figures in this painting, 5 of which are highlighted by light.
+There are 7 figures in Murillo’s Adoration of the Shepherds, 5 of which are highlighted by light.